 Union Bank Build/Construction Loans are also good for Contractors and Realtors

-Union Bank’s Build Loan is better for contractors, as funds are usually available in 24-48 hours, allowing contractors to move forward without delays caused by inspections.
+You’ll love our hassle-free approach to home construction financing and so will your builder.
+Union Bank’s Build/ Construction Loan is better for contractors, as funds are usually available in 24-48 hours, allowing contractors to move forward without delays caused by inspections.
 And since funds are approved at the time of the loan, contractors can drop off consumer-approved invoices and pick up a check within 48 hours.

-A home building loan also benefits realtors.
+Realtors also love our home building loan.
 It makes construction financing easy for buyers since it allows prospective homeowners to use the same loan to buy the land and finance construction.
-So there’s no need to look for separate land loans, building loans, or commercial building loans.
+So, there’s no need to look for separate land loans, building loans, or commercial building loans.
 Union Bank offers a simple solution to VT and NH homeowners and business owners.

 Union Bank is one of the leading mortgage lenders in the area and since we are a local bank, your loan decision is made by people who live in your community and understand the real estate and business markets better than national lenders.
-Union Bank’s commitment to the people of northern VT and northern NH has been recognized by the ABA, which included us in its top ten list of community banks three years in a row.
+Union Bank’s success serving the communities of northern VT and NH has been recognized by American Banker Magazine, which has ranked us among the top ten performing community banks in America, four years in a row.

 Take the next step toward realizing your planned construction project.
-Call us for more information or download a Build Loan application and visit your nearest branch in northern Vermont or northern New Hampshire today.
+Call us for more information or visit your nearest branch in northern Vermont or northern New Hampshire today.